archlinux/infrastructure/docs/monitoring.md

 ### Archive monitoring

 The [Archive](https://archive.archlinux.org) and its mirrors defined in `archive_mirrors` are monitored using a textcollector which monitors the archive size in bytes.

+### Log monitoring

+The Nginx access logs/systemd logs are indexed by loki.
+For non webserver hosts the `promtail` job, for hosts with nginx an extra access_log line needs to be added to log json output which can be scraped by promtail.